epugh/solr-sandbox/gatling-simulations/README.md

 ## Supported Simulations

-Currently only a single simulation is supported, "IndexWikipediaBatchesSimulation", which provides a benchmark for indexing truncated wikipedia pages.
+Currently, only a single simulation is supported, "IndexWikipediaBatchesSimulation", which provides a benchmark for indexing truncated wikipedia pages.
 (This benchmark relies on having processed data available to index.
 See [the data-prep README](../gatling-data-prep/README.md) for details on creating the necessary data.)
 This benchmark can be can be configured using the environment-variable knobs below: